RHODE ISLAND SCHOOL OF DESIGN

 |Senior, 5th Year and Grad Students in Apartment Experience rooms||Senior, 5th Year and Graduate students living in Apartment Experience housing have the option to choose any or no meal plan.
 If they select a meal plan, and then wish to cancel or change the plan mid-semester, they must contact Dining Services.
 Cancellation/Refund policy is determined by Dining Services and Student Accounts.|

 * All dining plans are for a full academic year.
-Students changing rooms mid-year are required to be on a meal plan based on the room type and may be able to change it.
+Students changing their room mid-year are required to be on a meal plan based on the room type and may be able to change it.

 A Residential Guest fee of $1000 per semester is charged to the account of their RISD Student partner.
 Students must apply to have a Residential Guest through the Residence Life Office.
 Residential Guests who are granted permission to reside in RISD housing derive their right to occupancy from their student partner, and may continue to reside in RISD housing only as long as their student partner does so.
 Furthermore, all Residential Guests are subject to the terms and conditions of this contract, and must abide by all rules and regulations that apply to other student residents of RISD housing.
 Permission may be withdrawn at any time.
 The withdrawal of permission for a Residential Guest to live in RISD housing will not relieve the RISD student partner of their responsibilities under this housing contract.